 I served as Chief of Staff to Baltimore County Executive Jim Smith during his first term in office.
 By 2006, I had positioned Smith as the most sought-out endorsement in that year’s Democratic gubernatorial primary for his popularity across a broad range of constituencies.
 I managed his re-election campaign and Scott Shellenberger’s successful bid for Baltimore County State’s Attorney.
 I was also responsible for coordinating efforts that year that many credit with helping Martin O’Malley cut into Robert Ehrlich’s 2002 margin of victory and defeat the Republican incumbent governor.

-In 2010, Beegle returned to the campaign trail as general strategist for Gregg Bernstein for Baltimore City State’s Attorney and his surprising upset victory over the 16-year incumbent.
-This and other successes that year put her on The Gazette’s
+In 2010, I returned to the campaign trail as general strategist for Gregg Bernstein for Baltimore City State’s Attorney and his surprising upset victory over the 16-year incumbent.
+I also led Baltimore County Council candidates Cathy Bevins and Tom Quirk to victory that year.

-Beegle has served with a wide variety of non-profit organizations, from the community-based Neighborhood Design Center to the premier pediatric care provider, Children's National Health System, primarily in development and executive leadership.
-She has successfully raised tens of millions of dollars in annual funds, capital campaigns, corporate sponsorships, foundation grants and public funding.
-Whether serving on staff or as a member of the board, she has written numerous fundraising plans, as well as actively participated in several re-branding campaigns, strategic planning sessions, and leadership development efforts.
+I have served with a wide variety of non-profit organizations, from the community-based Neighborhood Design Center to the premier pediatric care provider, Children's National Health System, primarily in development and executive leadership.
+I have successfully raised tens of millions of dollars in annual funds, capital campaigns, corporate sponsorships, foundation grants and public funding.
+Whether serving on staff or as a member of the board, I have written numerous fundraising and strategic plans, as well as actively participated in several re-branding campaigns and leadership development efforts.